How do the stories and lesson plans work? Is there research behind this approach?

 Learn how our content aligns with standards here.

-Learn more about the research behind our approach here.
+Learn about the research behind our approach here.

-Real world "problem solving" (we think of it as joyful learning) that makes social and emotional learning feel natural, meaningful, and fun — while reinforcing math and literacy learning in a cross-disciplinary way!
+Real world "problem solving" (we think of it as joyful learning) that makes Social Emotional Learning feel natural, meaningful, academic, and fun — while reinforcing math and literacy learning in a cross-disciplinary way!

 Here we begin to challenge our assumptions, and we learn to further understand a new person’s unique perspective.

 We all know it’s healthy to flex our empathy and curiosity muscles.
 Engaging with these real world situations makes it a natural, organic, authentic experience.
 No prescription.
 No instructing learners on how to think or what to think.

 The best part?

-Every story not only makes social and emotional learning real, relatable, and fun — these stories help students see the “why” behind the math and literacy they’re learning!
+Every story not only makes SEL real-world, relatable, and engaging — these stories help students see the “why” behind the math and literacy we’re learning!

-Creative ways to bring together social, emotional, and academic learning — in the classroom, at home, and in the community!
+Creative ways to bring together social, emotional, and academic learning — in the classroom, at home, and in our community!

-Each story ( remember, there are a few written stories for each video) comes with unique lesson ideas to help you engage your students, make an impact in their lives, and meet your academic goals.
+Each written story comes paired with unique lesson ideas to help you engage your students, make an impact in their lives, and meet your academic goals -- at the same time.

 - Made with love and with educator guidance: We love adapting these resources based on classroom feedback.